 Since cataracts often take a while to form, so do their symptoms.
-Cataracts are most often associated with older generations, however, they can develop in those as young as newborns as well.
+Cataracts are most often associated with those over age 60, however, they can develop in those as young as newborns as well.

 A person with cataracts may experience:

+Cataract surgery removes the cloudy lens and replaces it with a clear lens implant.
+All surgeries sound a bit daunting at first, but cataract surgery with Dr. Carlson is routine and effective.
+Dr. Carlson will perform your surgery at the Phillips Eye Institute as an outpatient procedure with sedation, local anesthesia and quick recovery.
 During cataract surgery a small incision is made in the cornea.
-Through this incision, the cloudy lens is removed and replaced with an acrylic intraocular lens.
-This lens is very small and attaches directly to the eye during surgery.
+Through this incision, the cloudy lens is removed and replaced with an acrylic intraocular lens implant (IOL).
+This lens is very small and permanent, providing you great vision for the remainder of your life.
 The incision seals itself and no suture is generally needed.
 Antibiotics are applied and a patch or shield is placed over the eye overnight.

-Recent advances in IOL technology give cataract patients the option of choosing a premium lens that provides a full range of vision unlike the standard design of a monofocal lens and the option of having their surgeon use a femtosecond laser to perform their cataract procedure.
+Recent advances in IOL technology give cataract patients the option of choosing a lifestyle lens implant that provides a fuller range of vision, and a portion of the surgery itself can now be performed using a femtosecond laser to add additional precision and safety to your experience.

-Our supercharged Lenstar LS 900 is the first optical biometer on the market that provides pristine, accurate measurements of every structure in the entire eye – from cornea to retina.
-The Lenstar LS 900 is key to achieving optimal IOL prediction accuracy in surgery.
-By utilizing this state of the art equipment, we achieve highly accurate refractive outcomes for all cataract patients including standard and premium IOL’s as well as previous laser vision correction (LVC) patients.
+Our advanced LENSTAR LS 900 is the first optical biometer on the market and provides pristine, accurate measurements of every structure in the entire eye – from cornea to retina.
+The LENSTAR LS 900 is key to achieving optimal IOL prediction accuracy in surgery.
+By utilizing this state of the art equipment, we achieve highly accurate refractive outcomes for all cataract patients including monofocal and multifocal IOL’s as well as previous laser vision correction patients.